 Exposure to acorns in dogs is common in the autumn and winter.
 The toxic ingredient is thought to be tannic acid, which can cause damage to the liver and kidneys.
 Signs include vomiting, diarrhoea, abdominal pain and lethargy.
 Ingested acorns can also cause an intestinal blockage.

 Piles of leaves can develop bacteria and mould.
 If your dog ingests these it can lead to gastrointestinal upsets.

-The worst of all the chemical spills is antifreeze, which can leak from a car’s radiator.
+The worst of all the chemical spills is antifreeze (containing ethylene glycol), which can leak from a car’s radiator.
 Ethylene glycol ingestion is very dangerous.
-It is sweet tasting and very palatable and even a relatively small quantity can cause serious kidney damage and be fatal.
+It is sweet tasting and very palatable and even a small quantity can cause serious kidney damage and be fatal.
 The first signs of intoxication can be that your pet appears ‘drunk’.
 If you know your pet has ingested ethylene glycol or you have any concerns, contact your vet without delay.
 The prognosis becomes less good the longer the delay between ingestion of the antifreeze and initiation of treatment.